Jump to main content

 Key Responsibilities

-• Support the implementation and monitoring of Individual Education Plans (IEPs)
+✅ Assist with the implementation and monitoring of Individual Education Plans (IEPs)

-• GCSE (or equivalent) English and Maths
+✔ Hold GCSEs (or equivalent) in English and Maths

-• Strong communication and interpersonal skills
+✔ Demonstrate excellent communication and interpersonal skills

 Why Choose Teaching Personnel?

-• Competitive weekly pay based on experience
+Competitive weekly pay, based on experience

-• Recognition of your hard work through our Excellence in Education Awards
+Recognition through our Excellence in Education Awards

-Apply Now
+Apply Today

 All applicants will require the appropriate qualifications and training for this role.
 Please see the FAQ’s on the Teaching Personnel website for details.